airshipit/drydock/drydock_provisioner/orchestrator/readme.md

 #### Validations ####

-* All baremetal nodes have an address, either static or DHCP, for all networks they are attached to.
+* Networking
-* No static IP assignments are duplicated
+** No static IP assignments are duplicated
-* No static IP assignments are outside of the network they are targetted for
-* All IP assignments are within declared ranges on the network
-* Networks assigned to each node's interface are within the set of of the attached link's allowed_networks
-* No network is allowed on multiple network links
+** No static IP assignments are outside of the network they are targetted for ** All IP assignments are within declared ranges on the network ** Networks assigned to each node's interface are within the set of of the attached link's allowed\_networks ** No network is allowed on multiple network links
+** Network MTU is equal or less than NetworkLink MTU ** MTU values are sane
+* Storage
-* Boot drive is above minimum size
+** Boot drive is above minimum size
+** Root drive is above minimum size
+** No physical device specifies a target VG and a partition list ** No partition specifies a target VG and a filesystem

 ### VerifySite ###